gitmachtl/cardano-signer/README.md

 <br>

 ## Release Notes / Change-Logs

+* **1.10.1**
+  #### CIP-36 updates:
+     - Starting with Fund10, the rewards address for the voting rewards must be a regular payment address (enterprise or base address), not a stake address like before.

 * **1.10.0**
   - Added an optional address check for the normal sign/verify functions via the `--address` parameter.
 If provided, cardano-signer checks that the address belongs to the provided signing/public key.